-• level and timing of licensing and royalty revenues; • specific cost, timing and success of technology development efforts, including meeting customer design ations; • market acceptance of our existing and future technologies and products; • competing technological and market developments; • cost of maintaining and enforcing patent claims and intellectual property rights; • variations in manufacturing yields, materials costs and other manufacturing risks; • costs of acquiring other businesses and integrating the acquired operations; and • profitability of our business. will be su et that our existing cash, cash equivalents, and investments along with our existing capital and cash generated from operations, if any officient to meet our capital requirements for the foreseeable future.
-We expect that a licensing business such as ours generally will ss cash to support operations.
-18
+- level and timing of licensing and royalty revenues; - cost, timing and success of technology development efforts, including meeting customer design specifications; - market acceptance of our existing and future technologies and products; - competing technological and market developments; - cost of maintaining and enforcing patent claims and intellectual property rights;

+- variations in manufacturing yields, materials costs and other manufacturing risks; - costs of acquiring other businesses and integrating the acquired operations; and - profitability of our business.

+We expect our existing cash, cash equivalents, and investments along with our existing capital and cash generated from operations, if any, to be sufficient to meet our capital requirements for the foreseeable future.
+We expect that a licensing business such as ours generally will require less cash to support operations.

 However, we cannot be certain that we will not require additional financing at some point in time.
-Should our cash resources prove inadequate, we may need to raise additional funding through public or private financing.
+Should our cash resources prove inadequate, we may need to raise additional funding through public or private financings.
 There can be no assurance that such additional funding will be available to us on favorable terms, if at all.
 The failure to raise capital when needed could have a material, adverse effect on our business and financial condition.

 ITEM 3.
-Qualitative and Quantitative Disclosures About Market Risk
+Qualitative and Quantitative Disclosures about Market Risk

-Our investment portfolio consists of money market accounts, auction rate securities, corporate debt, commercial paper and government agency debt obligations.
+Our investment portfolio consists of money market accounts, auction rate securities, corporate debt, commercial paper, government agency securities and municipal debt securities.
 The portfolio dollar-weighted average maturity of these investments is within 12 months.
 Our primary objective with this investment portfolio is to invest available cash while preserving principal and meeting liquidity needs.
 No single security should exceed 5% of the portfolio at the time of purchase.
 In accordance with our investment policy, we place investments with high credit quality issuers and limit the amount of credit exposure to any one issuer.
-These securities, which approximated \$36.0 million as of March 31, 2008 and earned an average interest rate of approximately 3.0% during the first three months of 2008, are subject to interest rate and credit risks.
+These securities, which approximated \$37.0 million as of June 30, 2008 and earned an average annual interest rate of approximately 2.1% during the first half of 2008, are subject to interest rate and credit risks.
 We do not have any investments denominated in foreign country currencies, and therefore are not subject to foreign currency risk on such investments.